Peter Fraser, Baron Fraser of Carmyllie: Later career

 Fraser appeared for the United Kingdom in both the European Court of Justice in Luxembourg and the European Court of Human Rights in Strasbourg.

 Baron Fraser was elected President of the charity Attend (then National Association of Hospital and Community Friends) and held the position from 1989 until his passing in 2013.

+He held ministerial appointments in the second government of John Major (1992–1997).
 From 1992 to 1995 he was Minister of State at the Scottish Office covering Home Affairs and Health.
 He was then Minister of State at the Department of Trade and Industry with a responsibility for export promotion and overseas investment with particular emphasis on the oil and gas industry.
-In 1996 he became Minister for Energy.
+In 1996 he became Minister for Energy at the same department.

+Under the premiership of Tony Blair (1997–2007), he was initially the shadow deputy leader of the House of Lords at the side of his friend, Lord Cranborne, but stood down when Cranborne was sacked by William Hague in December 1998 for unauthorised negotiations with the government over Lords reform.

+Following his departure from government office, he became a director of multiple corporations in the energy sector, including Elf UK (1997–2005, from 2000 Total UK), JKX Oil & Gas (1997–2011), Nova Technology Corporation (1998–2013), Alkane Energy (2001–2009) and Ram Energy (since 2002).
+He was also a director of two futures exchanges, the London Metal Exchange (1997–2007) and the International Petroleum Exchange (1997–2013, from 2001 Intercontinental Exchange or ICE), and of the society formed to build the Carnoustie Golf Course hotel for the 1999 Open Championship.
+He was active through friendship societies in the Caspian region, promoting business links with Kazakhstan (as the founder of Kazlink Ltd. in 2002 and director of the British-Kazakh Society from 2003) and Azerbaijan.
+He served as Chairman of the Statutory Committee of the Royal Pharmaceutical Society from 2000 to 2007.